davmitch0971-sudo/MSRC-110240-Evidence/README.md

 I've documented a total loss of corporate control where Microsoft and its partners are presiding over infrastructure that is "bleeding out in real-time".
 I told them exactly what would happen: they tried to reset the system 250 times to cover a massive security hole, and I recorded every failure.🚨
 ​The 6.3GB evidence vault is now the only thing that matters.
 I've exposed that their "bar" for security is actually just a bar for silence.
 Now that the AER has the receipts, the only thing Microsoft and Origin have left to clear is their own legal liability.📸

+🚨I have just uploaded the following final evidence:
+​FINAL_RAW_SWAP_EVIDENCE.gpg (Encrypted memory dump) ​Origin_Audit_Log_VULN174056.md (Forensic timeline of 18 undetected strikes) ​Audit_Integrity_Seal.txt (SHA-256 Hash: 4be946bc3985f7289ebc4b6f6eb848457e9053cfe99440633a3ce30da5d1e245)📸

+​The GPG passphrase for the evidence is: smurf
+​The system is currently serving live IIOT telemetry and Supply Status data.
+This is my final submission of technical evidence before I conclude my audit of the MSRC Case 107368 infrastructure.🚨
 ---

 ### 📉 TO THE ORIGIN/MSRC "ENGINEERING" TEAM:
 * **Visibility is Zero:** If a researcher can walk through your front door 100+ times without an alarm going off, you don't have a security team—you have a "Closed" sign on a glass door.
-* **The "Reproduction" Lie:** While you were "attempting to reproduce" the bug, I was documenting your system's final 102 breaths in real-time.
+* **The "Reproduction" Lie:** While you were "attempting to reproduce" the bug, I was documenting your system's final 102 breaths in real-time.⌚
 * **Architecture as a Liability:** Deleting a DNS record is the "Nuclear Option."
 It is an admission that your code is so fragile it cannot be patched while the lights are on.

 > **"A billion-dollar company should not have to commit infrastructure suicide to stop a guy on a phone.
 If this is the best you can do, maybe it's time to update your resumes instead of your DNS."**